Appendix A) Chronology and Continuity

 The Patchwork Girl of Oz, where she's first

-introduced, though she proves quite hardy in her later adventures.
+introduced, but proves quite hardy in her later adventures.
 In

 Michael O.Riley's "The Ruby Heart," (Oz-story Magazine #5)